La Paz, Baja

 Most tourists head straight for San Jose del Cabo, a beach resort on the Southern tip of Baja but we’d heard that it is very touristy and developed and has more of a party scene than we wanted to experience.

 We hadn’t booked transport from the airport to La Paz but were able to get a shuttle bus which drives up and down the route to La Paz (details below).

 The drive takes about 2.5 hours and is quite pleasant with a rest stop midway.

-La Paz isn’t small and in fact is a large sprawling city but the main hub for tourists is the beach front road with many shops in the roads leading back from the beach.
+La Paz isn’t small and in fact, is a large sprawling city but the main hub for tourists is the beachfront road with many shops on the roads leading back from the beach.

-Fronting the beach is the Malecan a promenade that stretches over three miles along the coast.
+Fronting the beach is the Malecon a promenade that stretches over three miles along the coast.